 Believe it or not, your home frequently absorbs power surges from utility systems and appliances.
 Power strips typically remedy the situation, however, with the large amount of electrical devices located in today’s home, whole house surge protection is important now more than ever.

 These devices are wired to an electrical service box nearby and support all appliances and electrical systems within the home.
-The cost of it ranges between $200 to $500, and it should always be installed by a licensed, electrical professional.
+The cost of it ranges between $200 to $500, and it should always be installed by a 5-star rated, electrical professional.

 2. Gfci outlets